tbor111/teresaborcuch.github.io/_posts/blog/2017-01-22-PCA-flight-data.md

 # Exploratory Data Analysis

 These data seem deceptively straightforward.
 Longer delays mean fewer on-time flights, right?
 There's a bit more to it.
 First, I want to differentiate between how frequently an airport has a late flight (the percent on-time columns for arrivals and departures), and how late it is (the average delay columns).
-Having every flight arrive one minute late may not have the same effect as having 5% of the flights arrive 1 hour late.
+Having every flight arrive one minute late may not have the same effect as having 5% of the flights arrive one hour late.

 It's also important to understand how each variable is defined.
 [This website](http://aspmhelp.faa.gov/index.php/ASPM_Airport_Analysis:_Definitions_of_Variables) provides the definitions of the Aviation System Performance Metrics.
 One distinction that needs to be made is that all of the average delay times only include delays > 1 minute, so a flight that is on time is not included.
 Therefore, the average delays are not truly averaged across all flights.
 It's more accurate to think of them as the average delay, when there is a delay.